NLPIR-team/NLPIR-ICTCLAS/README.md

 # NLPIR-ICTCLAS
     Surport MacOS、Linux、Windows
 * resource/ -- All the OS Dynamic Library Dir
-* lib/ -- the third lib
+* lib/ -- the Third Lib
-* data_train/ -- the text for test
+* data_train/ -- the Text for Test